-The aim of this fact sheet is to give you information on congenital heart conditions and how they may affect children at school.
+The aim of this information sheet is to give you information on congenital heart conditions and how they may affect children at school.

 Congenital heart conditions

 Congenital means ‘from birth’.
 Congenital heart conditions are abnormalities of the heart that are present from birth.

 In the UK, one in every 133 babies is born with a heart condition.
 There are many different heart conditions, some much more serious than others.
 Every child with a heart condition is different and will have different needs and abilities.

 Managing at school the needs of children with heart conditions